Vincent Norrman Betting Profile: The Sentry - PGA TOUR

 - In his last five appearances, Norrman has an average finish of 49th.

-- He's qualified for the weekend in four of his last five tournaments.
+- Out of the last five tournaments he's entered, he made the cut four times.

-- Norrman hasn't finished inside the top 20 in his last five events, with an average finish of 49th.
+- Norrman has not finished within five shots of the winner or recorded a better-than-average score in any of his last five tournaments.

-- He has an average score relative to par of -3 in his last five appearances.
+- He has an average score of -3 across his last five events.

-- In terms of driving distance, Vincent Norrman has averaged 321.2 yards in his past five starts.
+- Off the tee, Vincent Norrman has averaged 321.2 yards in his past five tournaments.

 - Norrman has an average of -2.148 Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Norrman is averaging -0.932 Strokes Gained: Total.
+- Norrman is averaging -0.932 Strokes Gained: Total in his past five tournaments.

 Norrman's Advanced Stats and Rankings